 Sheringham Park (8 miles)

-Sheringham Park is an expansive woodland garden extending from well above Upper Sheringham down to the coastal plain.
+Sheringham Park (parking National Trust)is an expansive woodland garden extending from well above Upper Sheringham down to the coastal plain.
 In the spring, the rhododendrons (best viewed from the elevated viewing platforms) steal the show, but there is plenty of interest throughout the year.
 As you get to the lower part of the gardens, the woodland opens up to provide views of the house (not open to the public) and the coast.
 The temple (a folly contemporary with the house) is a great spot to enjoy the views.
 Behind the house, on the edge of the woods, the ‘gazebo’ is a tower on the hillside just peeping through the tree tops.
 This is well worth the climb for the extensive view along the coast.